kieranklaassen/kieranklaassen-com/src/_posts/automatically-add-tokens-to-active-record-models.md

 title: Automatically add tokens to your ActiveRecord models with a Tokenizable concern
 date: "2020-07-15"
 categories: code
+description: "A simple addition to your Rails models could be the key to better API security.
+Here's how I solved a common problem with an elegant solution."
 ---

 ## Use case

 When exposing an API you most likely don't want your identifier to be incrementing Ids.
 To solve this problem you can add a unique `token` field to your Active Record for identifying your records via the API layer.
 This brings some more security and removes some unwanted transparency.

 ## Setup